iterative/dvc.org/static/docs/command-reference/get.md

-online repositories (e.g. `[user@]server:project.git`). `url` can also be a local file system path to an "offline" repository (in this case and if it doesn't have a default remote set up, instead of downloading, DVC will try to copy the target data from the external source project or it's
+online repositories (e.g. `[user@]server:project.git`). `url` can also be a local file system path to an "offline" repository (in this case and if it doesn't have a default remote set up, instead of downloading, DVC will try to copy the target data from the external source project or its
 <abbr>cache</abbr>).

 The `path` argument of this command is used to specify the location, within the